viavilleta03/dcit26-compilation/README.md

 # dcit26-compilation
-A compilation of React Native exampls for the course DCIT 26 - Application Development and Emerging Technologies
+A compilation of React Native examples for the course DCIT 26 - Application Development and Emerging Technologies

 ## Snacks
 * https://snack.expo.io/@viavilleta03/lab1